babashka/cli/README.md

 The `Commands:` summaries above come from each entry's `:doc`, a string documenting that (sub)command.
 Its first line is shown in the parent's command list.
-The full text is shown as the description on the command's own `--help` output, between the usage line and `Options:`:
+The `debug` command is absent from that list because `:no-doc true` hides a command from `--help` and from completions.
+The full text of `:doc` is shown as the description on the command's own `--help` output, between the usage line and `Options:`:

 ```
 $ example copy --help